johnkerl/miller/docs6/programming-language.rst

    :emphasize-lines: 1-1

     $ mlr --csv cat data/a.csv
-    X,Y,Z
+    a,b,c
-    m,n,o
+    1,2,3
-    p,q,r
+    4,5,6

 .. code-block:: none
    :emphasize-lines: 1-1

     $ mlr --csv --from data/a.csv put -qf for-example.mlr
-    KEY IS X VALUE IS m
+    KEY IS a VALUE IS 1
-    KEY IS Y VALUE IS n
+    KEY IS b VALUE IS 2
-    KEY IS Z VALUE IS o
+    KEY IS c VALUE IS 3

-    KEY IS X VALUE IS p
+    KEY IS a VALUE IS 4
-    KEY IS Y VALUE IS q
+    KEY IS b VALUE IS 5
-    KEY IS Z VALUE IS r
+    KEY IS c VALUE IS 6

 Here we used the local variables ``k`` and ``v``.
 Now we've seen four kinds of variables: